A different option: join a trauma treatment group

 This is a therapy group using the principals of Cognitive Processing Therapy for PTSD (backed by extensive research).
 It's not just a support group where people share their perspectives or feelings (although you will feel supported)--it's a group with a clear goal to help you resolve your trauma and move forward in life.

-Group therapy is much cheaper than individual therapy ($40-70 per 90 minute session, depending on the size of the group).
+Group therapy is much cheaper than individual therapy ($75-90 per session).

 Groups are led by Josh Bishop, PhD, LMSW, owner of CTRC